 Another great plugin to consider is Social Warfare.
 This social sharing plugin offers numerous tools all in one convenient package for optimizing the entire process of sharing on social media for your visitors.
 It’s designed to look great, load quickly, and to be completely customizable so you can achieve the precise look you want.

-Other features include Pinterest image shares, custom tweets, shareable quotes, Twitter Cards, social share counts, a popular posts widget, shortcodes, content protection, analytics, share count recovery, and a responsive design.
-Social Warfare costs $24 per year for a single website.
+Other features include Pinterest image shares, custom tweets, shareable quotes, Twitter Cards, social share counts, a popular posts widget, shortcodes, content protection, analytics, share count recovery, and responsive design.
+Social Warfare costs $29 per year for a single website.

 Another premium plugin option to consider is Monarch by Elegant Themes.
 This plugin offers a stylish selection of buttons for over 20 social networks that can be added to five different locations on your site including above or below content, on images and videos, in a popup, in a fly-in, and in a floating sidebar.
 The popups and fly-ins include a timed delay, as well as triggers for the bottom of posts, after commenting, upon percentage scroll, after making a purchase, and after inactivity.

 Monarch gives you control over button shapes, colors, hover effects, and lets you display your social network account names, social share counts, and more.
 A Developer membership at Elegant Themes will give you access to this plugin for $89 per year, or $249 for lifetime access.